Skip to main content

 The tread depth must be 3 mm.

-All-season tires are allowed to use all year around.
+All-season tyres are allowed to use all year around.

 Since 1 December 2022, studless winter and all-weather tyres must bear the Alpine symbol (mountain and snowflake).